Andd-u/ms.sc./README.md

 # M.Sc.
-Some projects of Glasgow QF
+Some projects from Glasgow QF